nitogel/laravel-fcache-gc/README.md

-# laravel-fcache-gc
-Laravel's file cache expired garbage collector
+# Laravel file cache garbage collector

 When using the file cache driver, Laravel creates the cache files but never purges expired ones.
 This can lead to a situation where you have a large number of unused and irrelevant cache files, especially if you do a lot of short-term